Careers360 Logo

 The tools that are used by scientists to learn about plants and animal species are known as taxonomical tools.
 The plants and animals species are often preserved by scientists for research purposes.
 The plant species are stored and preserved in a herbarium, and the animal species are preserved in the museums.

-The herbarium is used to preserve and store the plant specimen with their details about classification for future reference.
-The herbarium is useful and can be used to refer to when people are studying the specimens belonging to the various species of the plants.
-Apart from being a referral system, it is also convenient to maintain a herbarium, and it could also be transported that makes it easier and more convenient.
+The herbarium is used to preserve and store the plant specimens with their details about classification for future reference.
+The herbarium is useful and can be used to refer to when people are studying the specimens belonging to the various species of plants.
+Apart from being a referral system, it is also convenient to maintain a herbarium, and it could also be transported making it easier and more convenient.

 The museums, on the other hand, have a huge collection of various plant and animal species, but mostly animal species.
 The skeletons of various species of animals that have gone extinct could be found in the museums for research and other purposes.
 The museums are often maintained by the educational institutions as they are important for the students to refer to and learn about their science lessons in real life.
 They get to experience it all in the museum that helps them learn better.